inrae/pgd-mmdt/docs/about.md

 # About

-<style>.md-typeset h1 {display: none;} .md-nav__item {font-size: medium}</style>
+<style>.md-typeset h1 {display: none;} .md-nav__item {font-size: medium} .md-sidebar__scrollwrap {overflow: unset}</style>

 ### Maggot, a research data cataloging tool

-#### Background
+#### Motivations

-Within collectives (units, platforms, large projects, etc.) there are challenges of organizing, documenting, storing, and sharing data in order to have visibility on what is produced within these collectives: data sets, software, databases, images, sounds, videos, analyses, codes, etc.
+* Meet the challenges of organizing, documenting, storing and sharing data within a collective (unit, platform, project, etc.).
+* Have visibility of what is produced within the collective: datasets, software, images, sounds, videos, analyses, codes, etc.
+* Fall within an open science approach for sharing and reproducibility by promoting FAIR principles within the collective.
+* Raise awareness among newcomers and students about a better description of what they produce.

 #### Main objectives